 ASEAN Summit 2017 with its theme, “Partnering For Change, Engaging The World” is expected to forge strong partnership in an effort to enhance development through unity and to deepen relationship among the member countries and with its global partners.
 It is opportune that the Philippines will be hosting the said event in time for ASEAN’s golden anniversary.
 It is also timely as the Philippine Govt. has just launched its “Dutertenomics” dubbed as “Golden Age of Infrastructure”.
 What’s more coincidental is that this year’s lucky color is “Gold”!
 Hey, ASEAN 2017 has a triple “GOLD”!: A Golden Anniversary, A Golden Age of Infrastructure for the host, and “Gold” as 2017 lucky color.
 What could these simultaneous occurrence mean?
 Could this be the “golden” opportunity for the ASEAN to shine in the international arena, particularly with the Philippines having a pivotal role in raising awareness of ASEAN’s relevance in Asia and the world?
 Just thinking out loud!
 (TOL).

-Seriously, there’s always a possibility that anything great can happen, hopeless situation can turn out to be hope filled, and that real change can be undertaken.
+Seriously, there’s always a possibility that anything great can happen, hopeless situation can turn out to be hope filled, and that real change can be possible.
 With Duterte’s passion to make the Philippines and its ASEAN brothers be more integrated and concerted in all its efforts particularly in some crucial issues, the probability of realizing gains in an integrated and harmonized community is much higher.
 With the increasing household purchasing power, there’s no doubt that ASEAN can transform the region into the next frontier of consumer growth despite distinct differences in culture and traditions.
 Why?

 -World Bank data revealed that ASEAN economies has an estimated 623 million total population, larger than the European Union and North America (254 million of which are from Indonesia, accounting for the 40% of the total population).
 ASEAN is now the world’s third largest labor force, with the youth generation comprising the bulk of the pie.